Schnitzer Prize of the West

 No, not by the Schnitzer Prize of the West.
 However, a log of the nominee’s name and year nominated will be collected and saved for three years for future consideration.

 The Advisory Committee is comprised of a small group of individuals from across the American West—Indigenous leaders, farmers, conservationists, researchers, landowners, policymakers, authors, historians, etc. This independent jury represents various regions, disciplines, and lived experiences to provide diverse guidance.
 Prize laureates are invited to join the Advisory Committee following their award, to give back to the Prize and support the nomination and selection of future Prize winners.
-View current Advisory Committee Members here!
+View current Advisory Committee Members here.

 QUESTIONS?
-CONTACT

 Matt Muchna, M.A.